Collingham Memorial Hall

 The Hall is used for all kinds of meetings, by many village clubs, societies and individuals and outside organisations.

 Most income is obtained through letting rooms.
-Charges are kept low so as not to inhibit village activities and, in most years, expenditure exceeds income.
+Charges are kept low so that the Hall is accessible to all village activities and, in most years, expenditure balances income.

 The ownership is vested in five trustees, but is run by a management committee with a caretaker and booking secretary.
 The Committee is elected at the Annual General Meeting in January which is open to all Collingham residents.
 There are bowling and snooker clubs on the premises, though these are managed individually, paying rent to the Hall.